 When quick work trips beckon, the Aer Travel Pack 2 swoops in to save the day.
 This versatile piece keeps all of your essentials (passport, laptop, cords, and such) organized, at the ready, and secure with lockable zippers.
 The 33-liter Travel Pack can be carried as a backpack, shoulder bag, or briefcase, thanks to hideaway compartments that conceal straps and keep your bag looking sleek and professional.

 Buy Now: $230, Aersf.com

 Rimowa: Essential Lite Cabin

 Potentially the lightest carry-on you’ve ever traveled with, Rimowa’s Essential Lite Cabin bag lives up to its name.
 Weighing 30 percent less than its predecessor, the Essential Lite is refined with portability in mind.
 The 4.8-pound, 38-liter carry-on is only separated into two big, zippered sections on the inside, but what it lacks in interior compartmentalization, it makes up for in exterior flash and durability.
-With a polycarbonate shell, it is built to withstand wear and tear but bend depending on its environment.
+With a polycarbonate shell, it is built to withstand wear and tear but also bend, depending on its environment.
 The bag is available in five eye-catching colors, including a Ferrari red and electric blue, and it has a smooth roll and comfortable T-handle.

 Buy Now: $575, Rimowa.com